Here are the best things to do in San Simeon, California. This town is home to Hearst’s Castle and many other wonders.

 Even though the property had a Victorian mansion on it, he wanted to develop it further.
 He hired architect Julia Morgan for the job.
 What started as a small project ended up being a complex with 56 bedrooms, 61 bedrooms, 19 sitting rooms, two magnificent pools (one indoor and another outdoor), gardens, sports courts, and even a zoo.

 Hearst ended inviting to his property personalities such as Charles Chaplin, Clark Gable, Charles Lindbergh, and Winston Churchill.
-Years after Hearst death, the estate was donated to the State of California.
+Years after Hearst’s death, the estate was donated to the State of California.

 Everything is a spectacle up there!

 Hearst Castle is open to the public and can only be visited through guided tours.
 Visitors can choose among 4 tours (there are more options depending on the season).
-On a visit, you buy your ticket at the visitors center, wait for your time, board a shuttle that takes you to The Castle, do the tour and are given some time to walk around the exterior.
+On a visit, you buy your ticket at the visitors center, watch a movie about the castle’s history at the Hearst Castle Theater, board a shuttle that takes you to The Castle, do the tour, and are given some time to walk around the exterior.
 All tours include the Neptune and Roman pools.

 On-site services include a restaurant, cafeteria, gift shop, and restrooms.

-Note: Keep an eye on the Hearst Ranch (the area surrounding The Castle).
+Note: Keep an eye on Hearst Ranch’s property (the area surrounding The Castle).
 Zebras, remnants of Hearst’s private zoo, inhabit the hills.
+These San Simeon zebras a bit of clebrities in the area!

 Spend some time at W.R.
 Hearst Memorial Beach